anushnadhar/Grocery-Delivery-Expansion-Analysis/README.md

 2. Which delivery loops are the most profitable (excluding upfront costs)?
 3. Which 5 delivery loops should the company launch first and why?
 4. How many round trips are needed to break even on the $120,000 van investment?
-5. What KPIs should be tracked post-launch to measure success?

 ## 💡 Future Scope